-4. Then, create a Work Breakdown & Schedule – Learn how to sequence and estimate your tasks using project management software.
+4. Create a Work Breakdown Structure & Schedule – Learn how to use project management software to sequence and estimate your tasks.
 Then learn how to build a project work breakdown structure (WBS).
-It details all the deliverables your crews will produce.
-Next, break down your high-level deliverables into assignments for your crews.
+It details all the deliverables your crews and subs will produce.
+Next, break down your high-level deliverables into assignments for your crews and subs.
 Finally, create clear performance expectations for each assignment.

 5. Tradeoffs & Critical Path – Learn to develop alternative ways of doing the project by changing the scope, duration, costs and resources.
 Develop trade-offs between them for the boss, owner or customer to consider.
-Then optimize your schedule to cut the project’s cost and duration.
+Then learn how to use the software to optimize your schedule and cut the project’s cost and duration.